-- A pointer indicator is displayed next to DSP when "DSP" is selected for the "Chorus/DSP" setting. - You also can adjust how a DSP is applied (DSP output enabled/disabled, DSP output volume, DSP output pan, etc.) For details, see "Using the Mixer" (page E-38).
+- A pointer indicator is displayed next to DSP when "DSP" is selected for the "Chorus/DSP" setting. - Maximum polyphony is reduced by a maximum of two notes when playing on the keyboard while a DSP is in use. - You also can adjust how a DSP is applied (DSP output enabled/disabled, DSP output volume, DSP output pan, etc.) For details, see "Using the Mixer" (page E-36).